Implementing Social Media Community Guidelines

 Internal Rules

-When thinking about your internal guidelines and policies for your staff, don't discount the value of your team participating in social media on behalf of your company.
-Instead of forbidding social media use by employees, educate them and provide clear rules in your Employee Handbook.
+When thinking about your internal guidelines and policies for your staff, don’t discount the value of your team participating in social media on behalf of your company.
+Instead of forbidding social media use by employees, educate them and provide clear rules in your Employee Handbook for them to follow.
 Specify who is allowed to publish content on your company’s behalf and how each team member can interact on social networks during business hours.

 Be truthful.
 Honesty is the best policy.
 Do your best to check facts, be accurate, and above all, tell the truth.
 When in doubt, consult your supervisor.

 Be kind.
-Even if you are being critical about a product, a service, or a company, do so in a respectful way.
-Make sure your criticism is constructive.
+Do not make disparaging remarks about others or about the company.
+Even if you are being critical about a product, a service, or a company, do so in a constructive and respectful manner.

-You cannot expect your online community members to adhere to rules that your own team ignores.
+You can’t expect your online community members to adhere to rules if your own team ignores them.